Get travel and medical insurance

 WHO advice for international travel in relation to measles can be found here.

 Finland is generally a very safe country, though there is a general threat of terrorism in Europe.
 Finland's Security Intelligence Service (SUPO) has issued a terrorist threat assessment level of "elevated" (number two on a scale of one to four; one being low and four being severe).
-A terrorist attack occurred in August 2017 in which several people were stabbed in the western city of Turku.
 Irish citizens are advised to follow the advice of police and local authorities and to exercise increased vigilance, especially if attending large public gatherings or in other crowded locations.
 Attacks could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.